 The Tutor System

 Each year group has five classes, each with a dedicated Form Tutor who monitors the academic progress, behaviour and welfare of each student.
-This teacher is the main point of contact for the boys in his class and sees them twice a day for registration.
+This teacher is the main point of contact for the student in his class and sees them twice a day for registration.
 They are also the first and central point of contact for parents and other staff.

 At the start of the academic year, each form group or class elects a Form Rep whose role is to represent the views of their peers at House Council meetings and Whole School Council meetings.
-School Council representatives also take their proposals to the Headteacher and the Senior Leadership Team, so this role provides valuable leadership experience for the boys.
+School Council representatives also take their proposals to the Headteacher and the Senior Leadership Team, so this role provides valuable leadership experience for the students.

 For further information about the Student Council, please email Student Voice Coordinator, Elise Falla.

 Flourish from Caring Cooks are the catering provider for students and staff of Victoria College and our Preparatory School, and provide a Break Menu and Hot Lunch menu option which is rotated every three weeks each term.
 The Bistro menu can be viewed here.
 Students require a pre-pay card, which is topped up online.

 Whilst in the Sixth Form, students are given the luxury of going into town for their lunch break if they so wish.
 Although the Bistro is still available if they decide to stay on site.